semacammetu/Hypothesis-driven-experiment-design-with-SEDML-extension/README.md

 # 1.2.1.
 Hypothesis Extension to SED-ML
 We propose a hypothesis extension to SED-ML to attain a solution for the lacking association issue between an experiment and its hypothesis.
 The proposed SED-ML model gracefully interprets the STL semantics into a markup language, i.e., XML.
-The followings claries how the user-dened system specification and the hypotheses describe the SED-ML model accordingly with Table 2.
+The followings claries how the user-defined system specification and the hypotheses describe the SED-ML model accordingly with Table 2.
 We set the default initial values for the SED-ML model generation with the fact that one experiment associated with a single task and an experiment model can suffciently prove or refute a list of hypotheses enclosed to a question.
 1. An integer array for the number of daily bed occupancy of each hospital, the number of hospitalized COVID-19 patients, and admitted COVID-19 patients from the neighbor cities: transformed into variables in the data generator of a task,
 2. A map for hospital capacities: transformed into variable limits,
 3. Hypotheses: transformed into list of hypotheses.